sidharrth2002/sambal-sos-app/README.md

 If you're interested to support us in other ways, do reach out to us using any of the contact details listed in the [Contact us](src/README.md#Contact) section.

 ## Features & Milestones
-The features and milestones that we plan to achieve for [Bendera Putih App](http://sambalsos.com/) are:
+The features and milestones that we plan to achieve for [Sambal SOS App](http://sambalsos.com/) are:
 - ✅ @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
 - ✅ Users having the ability to post white flag incidences
 - ✅ Users having the ability to view white flag incidences within a 10 KM radius of the user's location